 Perhaps building on this wondrous event, Kevin Lowrie, a local cider fan, decided to open Cider I Up, a pop-up cider bar at Loughborough Junction’s Platform, which has become a seasonal fixture since its first incarnation in 2015.

 With a tremendous selection of hand-picked ciders and the guaranteed presence of a good time crowd, it’s a South London summer must-do.
-The next weekend is the 6th, 7th and 8th July and keep an eye on their website here or their Twitter account here for further upcoming dates.
+Keep an eye on their website here or their Twitter account here for updates.

-I was introduced to this drink only recently by the guys from the Camberwell Arms (and Frank’s, Peckham) who have put it on the menu at the Dulwich Gallery Pavilion Bar which they are running for the summer.
+I was introduced to this drink only recently by the guys from the Camberwell Arms (and Frank’s, Peckham) who put it on the menu at the Dulwich Gallery Pavilion.

 It’s made in Podnesac, near Bordeaux, and is a blend of Bordeaux wines (85%) and macerated liqueurs, which is then aged as if it were a Bordeaux wine.